LabyMod/labymod4-api-wiki/docs/pages/addon/activities/widgets.md

 You not only can use the Widgets we created, but you can also create your very own ones.
 In this small example, we will show you how to create your first Widget and how to add it to your Activity.
 The result of our little example will be a widget that displays a player's head to the left and a player's name.
-This widget will be applied in a vertical list with multiple entries.
+This Widget will be applied in a vertical list with multiple entries.

-???+ warning "Important Note"
+!!! warning "Important Note"

-    This example will also be without the use of LSS.
-You can find the same Widget just with LSS on the next page about LSS.

-We start by creating a new class and inheriting `SimpleWidget`. `SimpleWidget` only does one thing, it inherits from `AbstractWidget` with the type `Widget`.
-The type on the `AbstractWidget` declares what type the children have to be.
-In this case, it's `Widget` and therefore you can add any widget you want as a child.
-But if you only want ComponentWidgets as children, you can inherit `AbstractWidget` and set the type parameter to `ComponentWidget`.
-This will only allow the children to be or inherit `ComponentWidget`.

-We'll continue by creating a constructor with a String as the parameter.
-This String will represent the name of the player.
-Now we overwrite the `initialize` method and declare a new `HorizontalListWidget` as a local variable.
-The `HorizontalListWidget` does what it's named after, it's a list that displays the entries horizontally.
-The counterpart is the `VerticalListWidget`, but we'll use that one later.
-The `HorizontalListWidget` allows us to list our widgets horizontally while setting the position of the children automatically.
-We could also inherit the `HorizontalListWidget` directly but let's assume there is a reason we're not.

-Now we create a new `IconWidget`...

-todo: finish
+    As it would be too complex to explain how to create a Widget without LSS, as of now you can only find an explanation on how to create Widgets <a href="/pages/addon/activities/lss/#create-widgets-with-lss">here</a>.

 ## All Widgets